 RESTAURANT DARCY TWELVE

 If you’re looking to dine out in style, the family run Restaurant Darcy Twelve serves up the finest local produce to the highest possible standard.
-Combine the incredible food with the top notch service from the team and you know you’ve found a winner.
-Head chef Shane has created an ample array of dishes packed with outstanding flavours.
-The desserts, made by pastry chef Mary, are worth the trip out to Clifden alone!
-No, really, their fluffy salted caramel doughnuts are not to be missed.
+Combine the incredible new menu with the top notch service from the team and you know you’ve found a winner.
+Head chef Shane has created an ample array of dishes packed with outstanding flavours, we really can't recommend their spice bag and crispy oysters enough!
+They frequently switch up the specials to ensure you get to try something new with every visit.
+We must recommend their desserts, which are made by pastry chef mammy Mary and are worth the trip out to Clifden alone!

 RAVI’S BAR & RESTAURANT

 With live music three nights a week and amazing menu options, Ravi’s is the perfect location for any social gathering.
 This family friendly gastropub’s seasonal menu features an array of locally sourced seafood platters and bar room favourites with an occasional Sri Lanken twist.
 At Ravi’s, they make all their own spices so you are guaranteed excellence down to the smallest detail when you dine out.